toharcohen7/GMAIL_PROJECT/Wiki/Android-User-Guide/Features-Guide.md

 - **Email Preview**: Tap on any email to open it and view its complete content
 - **Email Details**: View sender information, subject, content, and timestamp
 - **Email Indicators**:
-  - Bold text indicates unread emails
+  - Soft-Blue background indicates unread emails
   - Star icon indicates starred emails
 - **Automatic Read Marking**: Emails are automatically marked as read when opened